 One day in September 2010, while studying a photo of Duncan MacPherson's mangled left leg, I noticed an object.
 Zooming in on it, I saw that among the jumbled mass of bones, oxidized skin, and clothing was what appeared to be a piece of cord approximately the same gauge as the gaiter zipper to the immediate right in the photo.

-Artist's rendering (visual aid) of cable
+Artist's rendering (visual aid) of cord

 Above: Photo taken five minutes minutes later, after the body was transferred from the dissection table to a gurney to prepare it for the MacPhersons' viewing.
-The arrove indicates the spot at which the cable had looped around the leg: Note that it is missing.
-What exactly was the cable, why was it wrapped around Duncan's leg, and why did Dr. Rabl remove it?
+The arrove indicates the spot at which the cord had looped around the leg: Note that it is missing.
+What exactly was the cord, why was it wrapped around Duncan's leg, and why did Dr. Rabl remove it?
 When Lynda MacPherson asked Rabl, he replied that he couldn't identify it, and that he too couldn't find it in any other picture!

 Above: Closeup of cord.
 The third from the top arrow indicates where the cord is drawn into the fractured bone.
 The fourth from the top arrow (pointing in opposite direction) indicates a continuation of the cord.
 The bottom arrow indicates where the cord is looped around the leg.
 Note that this section is flattened out.

 The same image, inverted: The arrows indicate where the cord has tensioned onto the bone, apparently displacing a fragment of it.
 To reiterate: Given that the cord is tensioned onto the bare skin, it MUST have been brought into contact with the lower left leg AFTER the leg was unclothed and destroyed.